Ramoun-Training/computer_science_by_ramoun/computer/software/tools/programming_languages/web_dev/html_css/the_lingo/HTML5_CSS3/out/html_css_1MAC.md

         * Search Knowledge (stackoverflow) to see if someone has previously encountered this error.
 If they haven't, you can post a question about it yourself!

+- **What should I do with new tools?**

+    find out how I can use it to investigate the world and see what I can discover about what I can change with it.

 - Placeholder images sites:
     - [placebear](https://placebear.com)
     - [placekitten](https://placekitten.com)